SeanDougherty/AdventOfCode2021/README.md

 ### Day 21

 This feels like a slight reprieve.
 However, I can tell that the difficulty overall has ramped up.
 Day 19 still feels the most challenging, but that's not to say Day 20 and 21 were a cake walk.
 As for today, I had a hard time coming up with an approach for part 2.
 Finally, after a hint, I learned it was a 2D DP problem.
 It took me about 15-20min to settle on the final structure for the DP table and then the implementation was actually really enjoyable to produce.

+### Day 22

+I love the end result for this one, it was a fun challenge overall to think about.
+I even designed it with Part 2 in mind, knowing that tracking 3d space directly would've been a fools errand.
+When I finally had a program working for the Part 1 example I was ready to fire off the code for my given input and join the "Sub-1minute part2" club.
+I speedily entered the total cubes lit (including the initialization area) and was befuddled when it came back as incorrect.
+A quick test later and I realized my folly.
+Integer overflow ruins me once again.
+Part 2 was submitted just under 4 minutes later.
+Oh well, maybe next time.

+P.S.
+I know 'decompose()' could be simplified down to eliminate code duplication.
+But it's more trouble than it's worth at this point.